 CISA Integrating Climate Science & Decision Making in the Carolinas

-The NC WRRI annual conference brings together all sectors and all disciplines working in water resources across North Carolina.
-Here you’ll find water utilities, students, consultants, academics, non-profits, state agency staff, among many others, working across diverse fields such as stream restoration, water supply planning, stormwater management, hydrology, community engagement, and much more.
-The conference features presentations on the latest research and on-the-ground practices, ample networking opportunities, hands-on interactive sessions, student engagement opportunities, exhibitors, and highlights such as art, music, dynamic keynote speakers who remind us of the value of the work we do to study, protect, and manage water resources.
-Abstract submission is now open.
+WRRI’s annual conference brings together all sectors and all disciplines working in water resources across North Carolina.
+Here you’ll find water utilities, students, consultants, academics, non-profits, state agency staff, and others, working across diverse fields such as stream restoration, water supply planning, stormwater management, hydrology, community engagement, and more.
+The conference features presentations on the latest research and on-the-ground practices and implementation, ample networking opportunities, hands-on interactive sessions, student engagement opportunities such as mentoring, exhibitors, and highlights such as art, music and dynamic keynote speakers who remind us of the value of the work we do to study, protect and manage water resources.
+Abstract submission is open through November 16, 2018.

 11 - 13